 AIRWAYS are always clear

 Ensure your baby’s AIRWAYS are always clear.
-No padded bedding, loose blankets, loose sheets, sheepskin underlay or doonas, accessories such as pillows, bumpers, sleep nests or positioners, beanies, hooded clothing or, soft toys.
+No padded bedding, loose blankets, loose sheets, sheepskin underlay or doonas, accessories such as pillows, bumpers, sleep nests or positioners, beanies, hooded clothing or soft toys.
 ALWAYS sleep your baby with their head and face uncovered.

-Sleep your baby in their own COT
+Sleep your baby in a safety standard COT

 KEEP your baby smoke free

 KEEP your baby smoke free during pregnancy and after birth.